 With a bit of time and very little difficulty, these can be made at home for considerably less cost.
-A lot of recipes claim that you can melt chocolate in the microwave for dipping, but I have never had much success with the chocolate staying smooth and creamy.
-Therefore, I prefer to use a double boiler.
+A lot of recipes claim that you can melt chocolate in the microwave for dipping, but I've never had much success with the chocolate staying smooth and creamy.
+I prefer to use a double boiler.
 Don’t feel intimidated by the thought of using a double boiler — it’s actually quite simple.
 This article has good instructions on using a double boiler.

-Additionally, you have to be very careful not to get any moisture into the chocolate or it will break up and get grainy.
+Additionally, you have to be careful not to get any moisture into the chocolate or it will break up and get grainy.
 I usually melt both dark and white chocolate, and alternate dipping the strawberries in each, or dip in dark chocolate, cool, then drizzle with white chocolate.
 It’s all up to you and your imagination.

 - 1 lb. strawberries, washed and patted dry